 You will, however, get a good overview by scrolling down through the listing of all gun makers and dealers and might see something that is also of interest to you.

-We are adding more names every month, but the list of gun makers is very long and will be never complete.
+We are adding more names every month, but the list of gun makers is very long and will never be complete.
 It will remain a work in process.

 The Web Site gets a new Editor